aaaaaa123456789/gb-debug-information/debuginfo.md

 (This allows consumers to quickly determine if a block of this type is available for any given location in memory.)
 The reference field contains the starting address for the bank or region; the lower 16 bits contain the address and the upper 16 bits contain the bank number.
-If the mapped region of memory is unbanked, the upper 16 bits of the reference field MUST be set to zero.
+If the mapped region of memory is unbanked, the upper 16 bits of the reference field SHOULD be set to zero.
 If the mapped region of memory is banked, all addresses referenced by the block belong to the same bank.
 A file MUST NOT contain more than one block of this type with the same value in its reference field.